abid701/abid701/README.md

 - 📖 Learning: Python, Java, JavaScript, HTML and CSS, PHP and MySQL
 - GitHub basics

-- 🔭 I’m currently working on - [AmoHotel.com-main](https://github.com/yourusername/project_name) - Brief description of the project
+- 🔭 I’m currently working on - [AmoHotel.com]([https://github.com/abid701/AmoHotel.com]) - It is a reception application for a hotel

 ## Interests